Kittnz/nostalrius_addons/README.md

 ## Stubby (Dependency)
 Allows on-demand addons to load automatically based upon simple event notification hooks [3.8.0] This AddOn is licenced under the GNU GPL, see GPL.txt for details.

+## Titan
+Adds a control panel/info bar on the top and bottom of the screen.
+Allows users to control time/volume/panel scale/transparency, also displays important information such as money/bag/latency/FPS/Location/XP in real time.

+## TitanBag
+Adds bag and free slot information to Titan Panel

+## TitanClock
+Adds a clock to Titan Panel

+## TitanClockOffsetFix
+Fixes the Titan Panel Clock so that its offset is stored per server not per character.

+## TitanFriendsX
+An extended friends list for the Titan Panel AddOn.
+Shows Guild members and friend/guild people in the same area.

+## TitanItemDed
+Drop the cheapest item from your bags

+## TitanMoney
+Adds current and session gold earnings/losses to Titan panel

+## TitanXP
+Adds information to Titan Panel about XP earned and time to level

+## TitanZoneLevel
+Displays current zone levels in Titan Bar